 Utah's economy is strong by many other states' standards.
 Since the end of the recession, Utah has trended in the right direction (barring one year of lower growth in 2012) and reached a 3.33 percent GDP growth rate in 2015, nearly a full point higher than the national growth rate that year.
 Although the specter of the Great Recession still concerns people, the stability is palpable among the entrepreneurial community.

-"Because of the steady climb in our economy everybody is getting a little nervous [after] what happened in 2007," Adam Stoker, director of client services for Sorenson Advertising, said.
+"Because of the steady climb in our economy everybody is getting a little nervous [after] what happened in 2007," Adam Stoker, President and CEO at Relic, said.
 "But I believe we learn from our mistakes.
 This growth seems more sustainable and stable than the last recession."

 Young tech industry